Candle Double Pour Temperature Calculator

 Second pour temperature formula:

-This is just above the melt point — warm enough to bond but cool enough not to re-melt the first pour deeply.
+What every wax has in common is that the second pour is cooler than the first.
+Warm enough to bond, cool enough not to re-melt the first pour deeply.

 Example calculation (Soy 464):